20 Best Dumbbell Leg Exercises To Build Bigger Legs

 1. Stand with your feet about shoulder-width apart and your knees slightly bent.

-2. Quickly drop down by bending at the knees and hips, letting your glutes track backward to lower yourself into a squat.
+2. Quickly drop by bending at the knees and hips, letting your glutes track backward to lower yourself into a squat.

 3. At the point where your thighs are parallel to the floor, quickly and explosively reverse direction, driving up through your heels and the balls of your feet to lift your body off the floor as high as possible.